ContainerSSH/ContainerSSH/README.md

 ## Implementing an authentication server

-Containerssh does not know your users and their passwords.
+ContainerSSH does not know your users and their passwords.
 Therefore, it calls out to a microservice that you have to provide so it can verify the users, passwords and SSH keys.
 You will have to provide the microservice URL in the configuration.